 JS and ES

 The wound was taken off Amicapsil treatment and the plan was to return to the original team in Oxford with a non-infected, granulating wound on top of osteomyelitic bone.
 Unfortunately, external circumstances prevented this re-evaluation of the wound and the patient’s clinical possibilities.
-After a short period off Amicapsil, the wound started to break down due to the use of an antiseptic.
-See below.
+After a short period off Amicapsil, the wound started to break down due to the use of an antiseptic (see the case here).
 She was, consequently, put back on Amicapsil treatment again in November 2017.
 During the following months, the wound continued to reduce in size whilst the Amicapsil kept the adjacent infection at bay.

 The patient now engaged with a consultant surgeon at the Royal National Orthopaedic Hospital who evaluated the wound itself and the soft tissue in the entire area, i.e. down along the femur, the entire right buttock region and the area along the spine.
 He judged the degree of infection, (tissue infiltration) to be sufficiently small and controlled, to make possible the surgical removal of the infected entire hip-bone, followed by closure of the wound.
 This procedure was performed in stages during October-November 2018.
 See picture below from 15th Oct.